Category: Achievements

 MRCI Establishes A First Of Its Kind Agroforest On Nosy Komba

-Agroforest on Nosy Komba: Agreements Between MRCI and Malagasy Leaders Forge a Greener Future In a groundbreaking development, MRCI concludes an agreement with the village of Ampasinomby to establish the first agroforest on Nosy Komba.
-As part of the agreement, MRCI will build toilets in Ampadinombe, and in return, they will receive 20,000 square...
+Agroforest on Nosy Komba: Agreements Between MRCI and Malagasy Leaders Forge a Greener Future In a groundbreaking development, MRCI has concluded an agreement with the village of Ampasinomby to establish the first agroforest on Nosy Komba.
+As part...

 a frog sitting on leaf